Rebuilding Our Faith Series #14

 Application

 Nehemiah knew if God would rebuild the wall, then the insides would have to be restored to.
 He had full confidence that if God would work out the wall of the city, then He would certainly work out the insides of the city.
 We can be that sure with the great work of salvation.
-It is the wrong response to say that if God provided for salvation, then we do not need to do anything about the bringing in of the people.
+It is the wrong response to say that if God provided for salvation, we do not need to do anything to bring in the people.
 No. Actually, we are responsible to get the people inside.
 We are the evangelists.
 One of the great burdens of D.L.
 Moody, the Father of Mass Evangelism, is that when he started his training institute in Chicago, he built it with the express purpose of getting laymen involved in evangelism.
 He himself was a Sunday School teacher.
 But he knew God enabled him to spread the gospel.
 He believed God intended not only pastors to share the gospel as was common back then, but for the body of Christ to beckon the world into its lovely doors.

 We have a great and serious obligation to usher people to the love doors of God's kingdom.
 We trust God to work it all out.
 He is sovereign.
 He is Lord.
 He is the Redeemer.
 He is the Savior.
 But He has called us to join Him in His glorious saving plan by sharing the gospel and making disciples.
 As part of His great plan, we therefore get to share the rewards and the honored position of being with our Lord.

-Just like our bodies which are our structure or working framework for our lives or souls.
+The third crucial part of this healthy community was its life support.
+We have the wall which is the basis upon which the community was protected and defined.
+Secondly, we have the life that is living within the city.
+But now we must remember the importance of supporting this life.
+It is insufficient just to put people in the city walls with the best plans possible and trust all be well.
+They need to be provided for.
+Yes, there are many means for them to be supported, but we should not be so naive that God's work can go on without provision.Just like our bodies which are our structure or working framework for our lives or souls.
 We need to feed our bodies, nourish our souls.
 They obviously thought about this need.
 In verse 70 we read that the heads of the fathers households gave to the work.
 They had the most wealth; they led in the giving.
 What did they need?
 They needed a lot of temple equipment.
 Some even provided priests' garments.
 Altogether these patriarchs gave 20, 000 drachmas and 2,200 silver minas.
 This was a sizeable start.
 Then the people themselves joined in and matched the golden drachmas and silver.

 There was a need and the need was met.
 Was there sacrifice?
 No doubt there was.
 But we must remember that the only way these people got this wealth was because of the way God treated them in the exile.
 God blessed them.
 Now they could have had this wealth hold them back from returning.
 But they saw it the right way.
 They saw their wealth as the Lord's.
 They would do with it what their Lord wanted.

-As a result we find in verse 73 that all of israel lived in their cities.
-Things could get back to some level of normality.
-The wall of the capital city no doubt played a strong role in establishing the identity of God's people.
-They could not easily organize or support.
-However, once the wall was rebuilt, then everyone began to get more and more encouraged.
-They could see how God would fulfill other dreams.
-Because of the wall, the temple could get its right attention.
-They were not allowed to just be content with security.
-They were not to live for security but for God's will.
-If we live for our security, then we are just imprisoning ourselves in a needless prison.
-We live by faith in our living and loving God.
+Too often we see our wealth and resources as ours rather than the Lord's.
+We are prisoners of this wealth as long as we do not freely give as the Lord leads.
+And often it is not of our wealth but of our gifts or skills.
+The Lord has given these resources so that we could keep the organism living and keep the administration flowing.
+As a result, we see in verse 73 that all of Israel lived in their cities.
+Things could return to some level of normalcy.
+The wall of the capital city undoubtedly played a key role in establishing God's people's identity.
+They could not easily organize or support themselves.
+However, once the wall was rebuilt, everyone began to feel more encouraged.
+They saw how God would fulfill other dreams.
+Because of the wall, the temple could get the attention it deserved.
+They were not allowed to settle for security alone.
+They were not to live just for security but for God's will.
+If we live for our security, we are simply imprisoning ourselves in an unnecessary prison.
+We live by faith in our living and loving God.Book of Nehemiah Index: Rebuilding Your Faith

 Nehemiah Overview and Notes | Nehemiah Outline | Also see notes on Ezra